CHTC/chtc-website-source/uw-research-computing/tensorflow-singularity-wait.md

 individual users and then brought along to each job, either using the default file transfer or our SQUID web server.
 However, another option is to use a *container* system, where the software is installed in a *container image*.
-CHTC (and the OSG) have capabilities to access and start containers and run jobs inside them.
+CHTC (and the OS Pool) have capabilities to access and start containers and run jobs inside them.
 One container option available in CHTC is [Docker](docker-jobs); another is Singularity.